Skip to main content

 WPI dispute (NSW CTP)

 WPI (whole person impairment) disputes are technical and evidence-driven.
-They usually start after an insurer medico-legal assessment that appears to underrate either the medical findings or the real-world functional impact of the injury.
+They usually start after an insurer medico-legal assessment appears to underrate either the medical findings or the real-world functional impact of the injury.

 WPI is a permanent impairment percentage assessed under prescribed guidelines.
 It is not simply a diagnosis.